 One of the Hardin’s four children, James, also studied law, and became a Tuolumne County Superior Court judge.
 He inherited the house, and was a charter member of the Tuolumne County Historical Society.
 The home now belongs to one of the Hardin’s granddaughters.

-In 2010 a Heritage Home Award was presented by society’s Landmarks Committee for the restoration and preservation of a historic residence.• Could it have been a wedding gift and Christmas gift wrapped into one?
+In 2010 a Heritage Home Award was presented by society’s Landmarks Committee for the restoration and preservation of a historic residence.

 John B. Curtin and his bride, Lucy Shaw, moved into their Sonora home just before Christmas in 1897.
 Curtin commissioned the project with architect C.W.
 Ayers for $6,000.
 Within weeks it became known as the Curtin Mansion.